2graphic/graph-interpreter/design_document.md

 ![Sinap architecture](pictures/architecture.pdf){ width=70% }

 ### Main GUI
-Sinap will present a GUI to the user as it's primary interface.
+Sinap will present a GUI to the user as its primary interface.
 This GUI will be implemented with Angular 2 and Electron.
 Most of the GUI will be built with the regular Angular components.
 The graph-editor will be a custom Angular component which will draw its interface with a HTML canvas tag.
 We are still determining whether we will have any other custom components.
 We might build components to take input of various types (such as custom `image` or `list` input components),

 ### Plug-in Interface
 Modules for sinap will communicate via a single API (the Plug-in Interface).
 This API will create an abstraction layer which will translate: